Frame numbers

 A bike frame number (also called the serial number) is a unique alphanumeric identifier.
 Typically seven to fourteen characters.
 Stamped into the frame during manufacture.
 On most bikes you'll find it under the bottom bracket, where the pedal cranks meet the frame.
-It's the identifier UK police use to return stolen bikes, the identifier insurers require on policies, and the identifier Cyclesite cross-checks against UK stolen-bike databases before a listing goes live.
+It's the identifier UK police use to return stolen bikes, the identifier insurers require on policies, and the identifier Cyclesite cross-checks against international stolen-bike registries before a listing goes live.

 Your bike's fingerprint.
 Without it you can't insure it, register it, recover it after a theft, or sell it to a confident buyer.
 Here's where it is, how to read it, and what to do with it.